 Fort Ligonier

-In 1758 British Maj Gen John Forbes commanded a methodical advance of to Ft Duquesne from Philadelphia.
-The advance toward the French fort involved the building of a new road west through the wilderness from Carlisle.
-Forts were built along the route, including Ft Ligonier, at 50 miles, the closest of the forts to Ft Duquesne.
+In 1758 British Brigadier John Forbes commanded a methodical advance to Ft Duquesne from Philadelphia.
+Despite lobbying from Virginians like George Washington, Forbes eventually rejected the option of using Braddock's old road and instead planned an advance toward the French fort from Carlisle, building a new road west across the mountains and through the wilderness.
+Braddock's advance had been quick, and he had not built forts and magazines along the way, so when disaster struck, his force had nothing to fall back for many miles.
+Forbes decided on a slow advance, arriving at Fort Duquesne after the leaves had fallen and most of the French-allied Indians had gone home.
+The route had meadows that provided forage for horses, and at 90 miles, it was shorter than than the 160 mile Braddock Road, which was in poor condition after several years of neglect.
+The Braddock route involved two crossings of the Monogahela River, and it had the stigma of failure as well as the bones of the dead.
+Forbes had forts built along the new route, including Ft Ligonier, at 50 miles, the closest of the forts to Ft Duquesne.
+Originally known simply as the Loyalhanna Encampment, the place was named Fort Ligonier only in December 1758.
 Today, most of the fort has been reconstructed, giving visitors an excellent look into 18th century frontier warfare.
 The site also includes reconstructions of a number of mid-18th century British military vehicles and artillery, including items that you are unlikely to find anywhere else.

-Although the French attacked and did significant damage to an advanced British force, the British arrived at the forks to find Fort Duquesne abandoned and burned.
-In its stead, they would build a much larger Fort Pitt.
+The French attacked and did significant damage to an advanced British force under Major Grant, and even attacked Fort Ligonier itself, leaving Forbes to decide to leave the completion of the expedition to the next campaign season.
+Capturing prisoners, however, Forbes learned that his opponents were weak, under-supplied, and possibly preparing to withdraw.
+This changed Forbes mind, and the advance continued, with the British arriving at the forks to find Fort Duquesne abandoned and burned.
+Fort Frontenac on Lake Ontario had been captured by the British and the French lake fleet was destroyed, cutting off French western possessions like Ft.
+Duquesne.
+In its stead, the British would build a much larger Fort Pitt on the site.
 Both it and Ft Ligonier would be attacked by natives in Pontiac's Rebellion in 1763.

 A zoom view of the fort along with a mid-18th century map of the fort can help you better understand the layout.
 The standard square design with bastions on each corner was used, but you can see that the simple stockade structure is replaced by a more substantial design at the bastion protecting the armory.
 The square fort is surrounded by an outer retrenchment.
 Due to the existence of the modern housing, the outer retrenchment is not reconstructed around the entire fort.
 Similarly, detached outworks, then coming into fashion, are not reconstructed.
 Wood, plentiful to a fault, was the primary building material.